 How does Google protect us from spoofing?

-With the recently-enabled security features, Google will begin prominently displaying warning messages when you open a message that cannot be verified.
+With the recently-enabled security features, Google will begin prominently displaying warning messages when you open a message in the Gmail web interface that cannot be verified.
 There are a few scenarios that might trigger these warnings.

 - A message sent from an unauthenticated email domain